spandan393/AWS-Cloud-Hunter-project/README.md

 **REQUIRED ACTIONS:** To list files: `s3:ListBucket` To download files: `s3:GetObject` This policy demonstrates compliance with the core AWS security principle of granting only the minimum permissions needed.

+## 2. Project: Secure Cross-Account Access

+### Skill Demonstrated: Trust Policy Implementation (Incident Prevention)

+GOAL: Enable a role in one account (Source: 111111111111) to temporarily access resources in another account (Target: 222222222222).

+CRITICAL ACTION: The Target role's Trust Policy must explicitly allow the `sts:AssumeRole` action from the Source role.

+WHY THIS IS SECURE: This prevents the need to share long-lived credentials (like Access Keys) and grants only temporary, short-lived tokens, which is the industry standard for cloud access.